rifaterdemsahin/Putty/Real/okr.md

 # Objective: Learn Putty and Perform Hands-On Implementation

 ## Key Results:
-1. Complete the Putty tutorial by [specific date].
+1. Complete the Putty handson actions
 2. Successfully connect to a remote server using Putty.
 3. Transfer files between local and remote systems using Putty.
 4. Document the steps and challenges faced during the implementation.